markusmobius/Crowdsourcr/doc/_sources/usage/installation.rst.txt

 --------------------

 This was briefly described in each of these sections, but it may be useful if the details are elaborated upon here.
-Crowdsourcer uses OAuth2 for authentication.
-This means that you need to have a Google account to administer your Crowdsourcer installation and that you need an OAuth client ID from Google.
+Crowdsourcr uses OAuth2 for authentication.
+This means that you need to have a Google account to administer your Crowdsourcr installation and that you need an OAuth client ID from Google.

 There is a brief description for getting the OAuth client ID in